 When it comes to which bet types will be available, we feel that all the most popular ones will be at your disposal.
 They include both singles and exotics, such as win/place/show, quinella, exacta, trifecta, etc.

-While we are waiting for the PointsBet horse betting site to go live, we can take a look at what PointsBet Sportsbook has in store for its players.
+While we are waiting for the PointsBet horse betting site to go live, we can take a look at PointsBet Review to see what has it in store for its players.
 Players can sign up to the Sportsbook and bet on the following markets: CO, IL, IN, IA, MI & NJ.
 On top of that, users can download the Pointsbet app and bet from their mobile devices!

 The brand also provides all the popular betting markets.
 Football, soccer, tennis, baseball, hockey, and several other sports are available both for pre-game and in-play betting.
 One of the things that were missing was horse race betting.
 Fortunately, NJ players will soon have lots of fixed-odds betting opportunities at their disposal.